 So, for example, if the executor hires an attorney to do the majority of the work, the executor’s commission will be relatively low to offset the attorney’s fees for handling the administration.

-However, if the attorney provides legal services that are beyond routine estate administration, then there is no cap on the amount of attorneys’ fees, they must simply be reasonable under the circumstances.
+However, if the attorney provides legal services that are beyond routine estate administration, there is no cap on the amount of attorneys’ fees.
+They must simply be reasonable under the circumstances.
 This might include handling a will contest or estate litigation, lawsuits brought by creditors, wrongful death lawsuits, and similar services.

-While there aren’t many studies on the subject, anecdotally, it seems that attorneys’ fees tend to average between 1% to 7% of the estate.
-Proportionally, smaller estates tend to pay a higher percentage in attorneys’ fees because there is a certain amount of work that must be done no matter the size of the estate.
+While there aren’t many statistics available on the subject, anecdotally, attorneys’ fees tend to average between 1% to 7% of the estate.
+Proportionally, smaller estates tend to pay a higher percentage in attorneys’ fees because there is a certain base amount of work that must be done no matter the size of the estate.

-Most trust and estate lawyers tend to either bill on an hourly basis or some sort of flat fee arrangement.
-With hourly billing, a set hourly rate will be established for the lawyers time as well as any other staff members times that may work on the case.
-Generally, you will be invoiced separate for additional expenses such as postage, photocopying, filing fees and the like.
+Most trust and estate lawyers either bill on an hourly basis or some sort of flat fee arrangement.
+With hourly billing, a set hourly rate will be established for the lawyers' time as well as any other staff members' times who may work on the case.
+Generally, you will be invoiced separately for additional expenses such as postage, photocopying, filing fees, and the like.

-Other attorneys may agree to work on a flat fee basis, typically calculated as a percentage of the value of the estate.
-Again, there aren’t many studies on the subject, but anecdotally, it seems that attorneys’ fees tend to range between .5% to 2% of the estate, with smaller estates being more likely to be towards the higher end of the range.
+Other attorneys may agree to work on a flat fee basis, sometimes calculated as a percentage of the value of the estate.
+Again, there aren’t many statistics available, but anecdotally, if the trust has been funded properly, attorneys’ fees tend to range between .5% to 2% of the estate, with smaller estates being more likely to be towards the higher end of the range.